 REDFs Commitment to Diversity Equity and Inclusion

 REDF aspires to advance racial equity in our programs and funding decisions, and generate significant impact in terms of employment for individuals overcoming barriers.
 We understand our privilege and power as a funder, and recognize that if we are not actively working to advance racial equity, then we are contributing to the systems of inequity, oppression, and underinvestment in communities of color.
-In addition, REDF believes that leaders of color and those who share the lived experience of their program participants, have the potential to bring invaluable expertise to their work and to the sector, and so we seek to increase the allocation of REDF resources to them.
+In addition, REDF believes that leaders of color and those who share the lived experience of their program participants, bring invaluable expertise to their work and to the sector, and so we seek to increase the allocation of REDF resources to them.

-REDF recognizes that in our effort towards anti-racism, we will sometimes fall short.
 REDF welcomes feedback on how we can continue to improve our programs and processes to advance racial equity.